CalebQ42/CustomDiceRoller/README.md

 Known Issues:
 * There is no warning when you rename a die or group to the name of an existing die or group, causing the old one to be overwritten.
+* Having '{', '}', '+', '-' in the name of a die or group can cause issues in formula.

 Post release Goals:
 * Publish your dice online